chef/chef-web-docs/includes_delivery/includes_delivery_projects_add_with_delivery_truck.rst

       $ delivery init

    This creates a new project in |chef delivery|, pushes the master branch, creates a feature branch, generates a default |chef delivery| project configuration file, pushes the first change for review, and then opens a browser window that shows the change.

+#.
+Now that you have initialized your project, it is recommended that you integrate the delivery-truck cookbook with your project.
+Delivery Truck can ensure good build cookbook behavior as well as provide you with recipes already set up to test your project cookbooks and applications.
+See :doc:`/delivery_truck` for more information.